Skip to Content

 Changes in Snake Behavior During Brumation

-Their heart rate drops considerably, and breathing slows to just a few breaths per hour.
+Snake activity nearly ceases as their heart rate plummets and breathing slows to just a few breaths hourly.

 How to Identify Emerging Snakes